marcomq/tauri-plugin-python/README.md

 Check the tauri and PyO3 documentation for additional info.

 ## Security considerations
-Generally, this plugin has been created by "security by default" concept.
+By default, this plugin cannot call arbitrary python code.
 Python functions can only be called if registered from rust during plugin initialization.
+It may still be possible to read values from python.
+This can be prevented via additional tauri permissions.

-Keep in mind that this plugin could make it possible to run arbitrary python code.
+Keep in mind that this plugin could make it possible to run arbitrary python code when using all allow permissions.
 It is therefore highly recommended to **make sure the user interface is not accessible by a network URL** in production.

 The "runPython" command is disabled by default via permissions.
 If enabled, it is possible to